Justine Bartolini-Baldelli: Life

+Giustina [Justine] Pecori-Suárez was the daughter of conte Bernardo Pecori-Suárez (later Pecori-Giraldi), a descendant of Florentine courtier Baldassare Suárez de la Concha, and his wife Giulia Niccolini Sirigatti (dei marchesi [of the Marquesses] di Ponsacco e Camugliano).
+She was first married in March 1829 to marchese Luigi Bartolini-Baldelli, who died in 1838.
+They had a son, who died young in 1844, and a daughter Giulia Bartolini-Baldelli, who married conte Arturo degli Alberti Mori Ubaldini [without issue ?].
+Giustina's elder sister, Marianna Pecori-Suárez (b.
+1810), was married in 1826 to marchese Alessandro Feroni, with whom she had three surviving daughters named Elisa, Giulia, and Paolina; through their mother, Giustina and her sister Marianna descend from Leonardo da Vinci's model Lisa del Giocondo, the famous Mona Lisa.

-Giustina Pecori-Suárez was the daughter of Bernard Pecori (or Percoli).
-She was first married to the Italian marquess Luigi Bartolini-Baldelli.
-In her second marriage, she became the third wife of Jérôme Bonaparte, youngest brother of Emperor Napoleon I. They married first in a religious ceremony in Florence in 1840, and a second time in a secret civil ceremony on 19 February 1853 in Paris, France.
-Her spouse was the heir presumptive to the throne of France of his nephew Napoleon III during their marriage, placing her in a position to become the next Empress of France.
+In her second marriage, Giustina became the third wife of Jérôme Bonaparte, the former King of Westphalia, youngest brother of Emperor Napoleon I and widower of Princess Catharina of Württemberg.
+They married first in a religious ceremony in Florence in 1840, and a second time in a secret civil ceremony on 19 February 1853 in Paris, France.
+Her spouse was during their marriage the heir presumptive to the throne of France of his nephew Napoleon III, placing her in a position to become the next Empress of France.

 At the time of her second marriage, she was a rich widow and Jerome heavily indebted, and the marriage enabled him to pay his debts and continued his luxurious lifestyle in Florence.
 It was a morganatic marriage upon the request of Jerome, who did not wish to recognize her officially and insisted upon calling her Madame la Marquise and have her referred to as such by others.
 Baron du Casse described her as beautiful, distinguished, sweet and interested in charity, but also as indolent and languid in her habits.

 She followed Jerome to France in 1847, and resided with him in Paris with his son.
 Despite attempts to do so, she did not succeed in being officially recognized.
-Her step-son, Prince Napoleon, reportedly disliked her and alienated her from her spouse, who also took a mistress.
-Her stepson and the Corsican steward of Jerome, Pietra-Santa, accused her of an intrigue with the illegitimate son of Jerome, Jerome David.
+Her stepson, Prince Napoleon, reportedly disliked her and alienated her from her spouse, who also took a mistress.
+Her stepson and the Corsican steward of Jerome, Pietra-Santa, accused her of an intrigue with the illegitimate son of Jerome, Jérôme David.
 On this occasion, Jerome did not believe the story and had Pietra-Santa fired.

-In 1853, Jerome was again made Imperial Prince and heir presumptive after his nephew Napoleon III had become emperor.
+In 1853, Jerome was again made Imperial Prince and heir presumptive after his nephew Napoleon III had become Emperor of the French.
 After this, however, he exiled Giustina back to Florence by accusing her of adultery referring to the previous mentioned story.
 He did, however, repay her the money she had spent on him in Florence, and purchased a palazzo by the Arno for her.
-In 1860, Giustina was widowed and awarded a pension by Napoleon III.
+In 1860, Giustina was widowed with the title of Princesse Bonaparte and awarded a pension by Napoleon III.